 Saba is a five square mile island located in the northeastern Caribbean Sea, 28 miles southwest of its international hub St. Maarten.
 Visitors can make it to this hidden gem by taking a 12 minute flight or 90 minute ferry.
 Its surrounding Saba Marine Park, a renowned dive site, is home to coral formations and very popular with avid hikers.

-With only 7 active coronavirus cases, this small island is one of the safest places to visit on earth as of right now, and has reopened for tourism since May 1.
+With only 37 active coronavirus cases, this small island is one of the safest places to visit on earth as of right now.
+It has been open for tourism since May 1.

 Visitors are required to fill out an online immigration (EHAS) card prior to travel at www.sabatourism.com/entry-form.
 They must also bring proof of a negative COVID-19 test taken no longer than 72 hours upon arrival.